mbucchia/OpenXR-Toolkit/FAQ.md

 This software only works with OpenXR applications, not OpenVR applications.

-Even with OpenXR applications, I cannot guarantee it will work, as I've only implemented the bare minimum for MSFS.
+Even with OpenXR applications, we cannot guarantee it will work, as I've only implemented the bare minimum for MSFS.

 ## Q: I used your previous NIS Scaler or Hand-To-Controller software.